-Minor Concrete Vegetation Control would be added at all guardrail locations for a total length of approximately 15,710 linear feet over the extent of the project.
-This results in a New Impervious Surface amount of 0.89 acre over the length of the project.
+Minor Concrete (Vegetation Control) would be added at all possible guardrail locations for a total length of approximately 14,190 linear feet over the extent of the project.
+This results in a New Impervious Surface amount of 0.73 acre over the length of the project.

 The guardrails at both ends of the Albion River Bridge would be replaced.
-There would be concrete end anchor blocks incorporated at the four quadrants of both Salmon Creek Bridge and Little River Bridge to create standard guardrail transition connections.
-The wood fence on the south side of Little River Bridge next to the southbound lane of traffic would be reduced in length by 50 linear feet to accommodate this concrete anchor block.
-This reduction in length of the wood fence is needed to incorporate concrete end anchor blocks at the connection to the bridge railings and extend the new guardrails to the minimum design length.
-These end blocks would be connected to the existing bridge to meet modern crash safety standards.
+There would be concrete end anchor blocks incorporated at the four quadrants of Salmon Creek Bridge, Little River Bridge, and Big River Bridge to create standard guardrail transition connections.
+They will also be incorporated at the northeast corner of Greenwood Creek Bridge, the southeast corner of Navarro River Bridge, and the northwest corner of Navarro River Bridge.
+The southeast corner of Navarro River Bridge and the northwest corner of Big River Bridge are to receive concrete barrier slabs to prevent overturning forces in the event of a vehicle impact to the concrete barrier transition.
+The northeast corner of Greenwood Creek Bridge and the northeast corner of Big River Bridge are to receive 4' deep trench footings to prevent overturning forces in the event of a vehicle impact to the concrete barrier transition.
+These trench footings would be excavated into the road shoulder and existing road embankment and would not require additional new clearing or new construction.
+The wood fence on the south side of Little River Bridge next to the southbound lane of traffic would be reduced in length by 50 linear feet to accommodate this concrete anchor block and guardrail components.
+These end anchor blocks would be connected to the existing bridge to meet modern transportation safety standards.